Pumpkin Chocolate Chip Oatmeal Bars

 Bake

 Press the mixture firmly and evenly into the prepared pan.
-Bake until the edges are lightly golden and the center looks set, about 25–28 minutes.
+Bake 25–28 minutes, until the edges are lightly golden and the center is set and no longer glossy in the middle.

 Cool and Slice